haoyang9804/Papers4CompilerCorrectness/README.md

 + Yesterday, My Program Worked.
 Today, It Does Not.
 Why?
 [FSE1999]
 + Simplifying and Isolating Failure-Inducing Input [TSE2002]
 + Metamorphic Testing: A New Approach for Generating Next Test Cases [Technical Report HKUST-CS98-01 2002]
++ Practical Testing of a C99 Compiler Using Output Comparison [2007]
 + Finding and understanding bugs in C compilers [PLDI2011]
 + Swarm Testing [ISSTA2012]
 + Random Testing of C Compilers Targeting Arithmetic Optimization [IPSJ Transactions on System LSI Design Methodology2012]